This was no walk in the park…

 Deborah Skye had a vision many years ago in Australia, that she would be taking a group of people to El Mirador.
 This was it, she had been to Guatemala many times, but never to this place.
 There were two men and two women she was taking with her.
 Michael, Rob and herself were from Canada, Linda from England, and myself from New Zealand.

-At one stage on the hike Eric lent me his hat, as I had lost mine somehow on the journey, I was very thankful for this.
-He was very kind, and funny too, we would sing a spanish song, ‘La Cucaracha’ loudly, this got me through really.
-The song is a about Cockroach that is having trouble walking which is kind of apt.
-I only really could sing the chorus.
+At one stage on the hike Eric lent me his hat, as I had lost mine on the journey.
+I was very thankful for this.
+He was very kind, and funny too.
+We would sing the Spanish song, ‘La Cucaracha’ loudly, this got me through really.
+The song is a about Cockroach that is having trouble walking, which is kind of apt.
+I could only really remember the chorus.

-In researching for this post, a quote states, ‘the hike is done in 5 to 7 days, and should not be attempted in the rainy season’.
-We hiked it in the rainy season, which made it difficult, but we did it and it was a real mind-bender in terms of what the body is capable of if the mind is focussed, eg determined.
+In researching for this post, I found a quote.
+Which states, ‘the hike is done in 5 to 7 days, and should not be attempted in the rainy season’.
+We hiked it in the rainy season, which made it difficult.
+It was a real mind-bender in terms of what the body is capable of if the mind is focussed, eg determined.

 El Mirador

 Walking in to El Mirador, Deborah, Linda and I were holding hands and wading in the last of the water.
 We were walking in first, before the men.
-I was crying, huge waves of sadness came upon me, not because I was tired and had made it (or maybe a small bit!)
-Tears were falling about the loss of the feminine, at a personal level and at a consciousness level, and somehow what had happened in this place.
+I was crying, huge waves of sadness came upon me.
+It was not just because I was tired and had made it.
+Tears were falling about the loss of the feminine, and somehow what had happened in this place.
 It was remembrance.
 I felt the huge loss.
 Deborah was in the middle of us both.
 We didn’t speak as we walked in.
 Arriving at camp was an amazing feeling.

-We made it to the top of El Dante, with no idea of how high up we were really because of the rain and the mists, except for the knowledge of this from the walk up!
+We walked to the top of El Dante.
+We had no idea of how high up we were, because of the rain and the mists.
 Here we are elated because we had made it, even in the rain… We had made it!

 It was a forty odd minute walk to El Dante pyramid, and we made some stops on the way.
 The first was a stunningly intact set of carvings.
 It had three tiers, like three large steps, and the bottom portrayed two daughters holding their fathers’ head.
-The second tier was not so legible, the top had a snake running through it, as well what looked like the man’s wife who was depicted as a witch, who appeared to be a little peeved.
-Next to her was a jaguar creature with a snake’s neck and head, who had a big fish in his claws.
+The second tier was not so legible, the top had a snake running through it.
+And what looked like the man’s wife who was depicted as a witch, who appeared to be a little peeved.
+Next to her was a jaguar looking creature with a snake’s neck and head.
+With a big fish in its claws.

 The whole thing had been entirely intact as they excavated it.
 Walking on, there were countless mounds covered in jungle with who knows what beauties lying beneath.

-Saw a deer and a pizote, a super cool orange animal with a white striped tail, that looked like a cross between a monkey and a raccoon!
-The wildlife was spectacular there really, big blue butterflies, monkeys, woodpeckers, two cans. and smelly old us!
-No electricity in the places we stayed at… fire flies looked cool at night.
+Saw a deer and a pizote.
+Which is a super cool orange animal with a white striped tail.
+That looked like a cross between a monkey and a raccoon!
+The wildlife was spectacular there really, with big blue butterflies, monkeys, woodpeckers, two cans. and smelly old us!
+There was no electricity in the places we stayed at, so the fire flies looked cool at night.

 Facts and Figures about El Mirador